canatag2370-lang/hello-world/README.md

 # Face Distance Estimator

-This repository contains a Python script that tracks a face with your laptop camera, places a magenta crosshair on the tip of your nose, draws a bounding box around the face, and estimates how far you are from the camera in centimeters.
+This repository contains a Python script that tracks faces with your laptop camera, places a magenta crosshair on the tip of each detected nose, draws a bounding box around every face, and estimates how far they are from the camera in centimeters.

 ## Quick start (Windows, macOS, or Linux)